MakiSaine/splunk-threat-hunting-2024/README.md

 This investigation highlighted the importance of combining log analysis with intrusion detection data.

-It also reinforced that threat hunting is iterative — each finding can lead to new queries and deeper insights.
+It also reinforced that threat hunting is iterative, each finding can lead to new queries and deeper insights.

 Understanding normal traffic patterns is key to identifying anomalies quickly and accurately.